 We understand that sometimes you might not have time to set up a form on your own, especially if it’s more complicated than a standard intake form.
 Let us do it for you.
 For a small fee, we’ll take your paper forms and turn them into web forms that are ready to send to your clients.
 Let us know how we can help you set up the forms for your practice.

-If you’re in a healthcare field, most likely, you find yourself needing to collect signatures.
+If you’re in the healthcare field, most likely, you find yourself needing to collect signatures.
 Sometimes a lot of signatures.
 Hushmail makes this easy by giving you the ability to collect as many signatures as you need.
 We don’t cap our signatures the way some services do.

 Our e-signatures allow your clients to upload, draw, or type their signature from anywhere, on any device, and our e-signatures are as legally binding as handwritten signatures.